ipfs/ipfs-webui/README.md

 ## Running with Docker

-If you need to run ipfs in a docker container, you can still have webui available by exposing the ports for both the Gateway and Webui ports.
+If you need to run IPFS in a Docker container, you can still have Web UI available by exposing both the Gateway and Web UI ports.

 Using the default ports: